guicho271828/dynotune/README.md

 + `(categorical :a :b :c)` == `(member :a :b :c)`
     + A finite set.
 The neighborhood of a value consists of all other elements.
-+ `(ordinary :first :second :third)`
++ `(ordinal :first :second :third)`
     + Implies that the set has an ordering.
 The neighborhood of a value consists of the adjacent elements.
 + `(interval :mon :tue :wed :thu :fri :sat :sun)`
-    + In addition to being an ordinary variable, it implies that the intervals between elements are identical.
+    + In addition to being an ordinal variable, it implies that the intervals between elements are identical.
 It makes the "difference" meaningful, which can be exploited by some algorithms.